 (3) Part I will be administered on a "closed-book" basis.
 That is, for Part I, you may not use or reference any materials at all, other than pencils, the answer sheet, and the examination booklet.

-(4) I anticipate that Part I will be two hours (2 hours) in duration.
+(4) Part I will be two hours (2 hours) in duration.